Eligibility Application for Athletes with Intellectual Impairment

 2. Once we receive your application, headshot and evidence of disability we will email you an invoice for the $50 Application Fee.

 Eligible athletes will be added to Athlete Without Limits US Master List.
-Eligibility does not expire and can take approximately 1-2 weeks (or faster) depending on the information provided as evidence.
+The time it takes depends on the information provided as evidence.

 STEPS TO APPLY FOR INTERNATIONAL ELIGIBILITY